samjulien/blog/_posts/2018-05-22-creating-web-components-with-stencil.markdown

 ## The Reactive Nature of Properties on Stencil

 The component's properties are not only a way to set customized initial values through HTML attributes.
 The mapping between the attributes and the properties is *reactive*.
 This means that any change to the attribute fires the render() method so that the component's UI is updated.
-You can verify this behaviour by changing the content of the index.html file as follows:
+You can verify this behavior by changing the content of the index.html file as follows:

 ```html
 <!DOCTYPE html>